-Jordan Fuchs, Georgia’s secretary of state, is slamming prominent attorney L. Lin Wood, who raised questions on Twitter about her age and experience while pushing unverified claims of voter fraud.
+Jordan Fuchs, Georgia’s deputy secretary of state, is slamming prominent attorney L. Lin Wood, who raised questions on Twitter about her age and experience while pushing unverified claims of voter fraud.

 “Little man ego will always have issues with female leadership.
 Just ask @LLinWood former law partners… and ex wife,” she wrote on Twitter on December 16.
 In another tweet, she wrote, “Have you ever met a man with a tiny man ego?
 How do you manage little man syndrome?
 Asking for a friend.”